 Old map of Japan by the German explorer Engelbert Kaempfer.
 His History of Japan, published in 1727, was the chief source of Western knowledge about the country throughout the 18th and mid-19th centuries when it was closed to foreigners.

 12. 1849 Old Woodcut Map of Tokyo (Edo)

 Edo is the old name for Tokyo, the city changed names in 1868.

 This is a hand colored Edo Period woodcut map of Edo, or Tokyo, Japan.
 This map is a combination of practical and decorative, ships and waves decorate the harbor and there is no specific directional orientation.
 All text seems to radiate from the center of the map.

 I hope you have enjoyed this interesting and colorful collection of old maps of Japan.
 Don’t forget to check out some of the other wonderful vintage map collections on Picutreboxblue.
-Such as the antique maps of Asia and the hemisphere maps of the world.
+Such as the antique maps of Asia, old maps of China and the hemisphere maps of the world.

 You can find the complete collection of Japanese vintage posts on Pictureboxblue here.